 How low?

-In order to make Doggo's project replicable, the students built it from scratch: this meant more work and time spent on initial research, but it lowered costs significantly.
+In order to make Doggo's project replicable, the students built it from scratch: This meant more work and time spent on initial research, but it lowered the costs in a way decisive.

 What does Doggo do

-To tell the truth, Doggo is already quite skilled in movement: he can walk, trot, jump high and long and put himself on his stomach just like his flesh-and-blood colleagues.
-It is currently the size of a beagle, but a larger version, called Stanford Woofer, is being studied, which could be presented tomorrow at the International Conference on Robotics and Automation in Montreal, Canada.
+In truth, Doggo is already quite skilled in his movements: can walk, trot, jump high and long and lie on its belly just like its real-life colleagues.
+It is currently the size of a beagle, but is being studied a version larger, called Stanford Woofer, which could be presented tomorrow at International Conference on Robotics and Automation in Montreal, Canada.

-"We had the idea of making a fully open source quadruped robot two years ago, and after many prototypes we decided to go ahead with Doggo," explains Natalie Ferrante, also on the team.
-"Seeing him walk for the first time was thrilling."
-A few stunted steps at the beginning, but thanks to its motors capable of calculating the position for 8000 times per second it can now even dance and jump (hold on tight) a meter in height.
+“We already had the idea two years ago to realize a completely open source quadruped robot, and after many prototypes we decided to proceed with Doggo,” explains Natalie Ferrante, also on the team.
+“Seeing him walk for the first time was exciting.”
+Some steps were a bit hesitant at first, but thanks to its motors in able to calculate for 8000 times per second the position now can even dance and jump (hold on tight) one meter in the air.

-"In some cases, this is better performance than that of the more popular robots already developed," says Kau.
+“In some cases, these are better performances than those of the most popular robots already developed,” specifies Kau.

 What will Doggo do now?

-If all goes as planned, Doggo will mark the beginning of a certain spread of quadrupedal robots.
-"We are working to build a platform that will help anyone build a robot like this," says Patrick Slade, another member of the team.
-"If you want to work in the rescue field, you can equip Doggo with specific sensors and write some code to give it the ability to go through caves or rubble.
-If you want to use it for transport you can equip it with a mechanical arm or a container to collect what you want to ship, and so on ".
+If all goes as planned, Doggo will mark the beginning of a certain diffusion of quadruped robots.
+“We're working to build a platform that helps anyone build a robot like this,” says Patrick Slade, another member of the team.
+“If you want to work in the rescue field, you can equip Doggo with specific sensors and write some code to give him the ability to walk through caves or over rubble.
+If you want to use it for transport you can equip it with a mechanical arm or a container to collect what you want to send, and so on."